 Within a few years, Bert was able to repay the load from his father-in-law.

 In order to generate additional revenue, Bert offered membership in a Swim Club which allowed the facility to be used in the evenings and weekends.
 Deck chairs and refreshment stands were added.

 Purchase of Camp New Moon

-In 1959, Bert purchased Camp New Moon with fellow teacher Al Goodman in order to provide a destination for his campers ready to move on to overnight camp.
-However, the day camp business was proving to be a huge success on its own.
-Shortly after the purchase, Bert decided it was best to sell his share to Al to focus on his own camp.
-He maintained a relationship with Al and Camp New Moon throughout the years and developed a program wherein Bathurst Manor campers could experience overnight camp by visiting Camp New Moon for one week.
+In 1959, Bert purchased Camp New Moon with fellow teacher Al Goodman.
+The idea was to provide an overnight camp destination for his older campers.
+Shortly after the purchase, Bert decided it was best to sell his share to Al and focus on the success of his own camp.
+Bert maintained a relationship with Al and Camp New Moon throughout the years and developed a program wherein Bathurst Manor campers could experience overnight camp by visiting Camp New Moon for one week.
 This program proved very popular and continued to be a part of Forest Valley’s program.
 Based on the popularity of this concept, other day camps began to create similar associations with overnight camps.
-The demand was so great Camp White Pine was added to the mix in the 1980’s and Camp Timberlane was added in the 1990’s.
+The demand was so great that Camp White Pine was added to the mix in the 1980’s and Camp Timberlane in the 1990’s.